Zcash Github Workflow¶

 Once you have confirmed your branch/remote is valid, issue the following commands (assumes you have NO existing uncommitted changes):

-git fetch upstream git rebase upstream/master git push -f
+git pull --rebase upstream main git push -f

 If you have uncommitted changes, use